 You are invited to join Women’s League Reads, a worldwide conversation about books of interest to today’s Jewish women.
 Women’s League Reads is a moderated online discussion group, via Google Groups, for members of Women’s League in which everyone is invited to post comments, ask questions and make observations about the book.

-WL Reads is a member benefit program that you may subscribe to by contacting Lois Silverman, Internet Services Chair, at firstname.lastname@example.org, with your email address, sisterhood name/town/state or individual member information, and thereby join the online group for book news and discussions.
+Membership in Women’s League Reads is open only to members in good standing of Women’s League-affiliated sisterhoods or to individual members who have paid dues directly to Women’s League.
+You may subscribe to by contacting Lois Silverman, Internet Services Chair, at firstname.lastname@example.org, with your e-mail address, sisterhood name/town/state, or individual member information, and thereby join the online group for book news and discussions.

 Conversations with the chosen authors and scholars: